Give much thought to your banking habits?

 2. Relying on overdraft protection

 New checking accounts are supposed to default to opting out of overdraft protection, but banks put a fair amount of effort into convincing people to opt in.
 Why are they so keen on covering your overdrafts?
-Because they charge an average of $32.63 per occurrence.
+It's because they charge an average of $32.84 per occurrence.

 How to avoid overdraft fees